We Respect Your Privacy

 Air Freight

 If you need your shipment to arrive in Australia fast, air freight is your best bet.
-It only takes a little more than a week to complete, making it ideal for time-sensitive shipments.
-Air freight is also secure, making it the best option for high-value goods.
+Air freight typically takes 2–8 business days on this lane, making it ideal for time-sensitive shipments and high-value cargo.

 Keep in mind, however, that air freight is also the most expensive way to ship goods from the United States to Australia and might not accommodate all cargo types.